harrisonlab/phytophthora_fragariae/README.md

 Nov9: 103.23
 Nov71: 79.92
 ```

 Target coverage is 20.
 The ones at value 5 are errors from filtering of error kmers, estimate from plots follow in ().

 # Assembly
 Assembly was performed using: Spades
-hybrid canu and spades assembly for Bc16 detailed in pacbio_assembly.md
+FALCON assembly for Bc16 detailed in FALCON directory

 ## Spades Assembly